-There’s hardly anything more satisfying than laying your eyes on a field full of strawberries ripe for picking…especially if you’re a kid.
-Luckily for the littles (and let’s be honest, you, too), there are dozens of farms and fields across the DMV where the picking party can commence.
-We’ve listed 17 of the best berry farms below, many of which boast bonus features–from precious play areas to stocked farmers markets.
+There’s hardly anything more satisfying than laying your eyes on a field full of strawberries (or any produce) ripe for picking…especially if you’re a kid.
+Luckily for your entire fruit/veggie-loving crew, there are dozens of farms and fields across the DMV where the picking party can commence.
+We’ve listed 17 of the best PYO (pick-your-own) farms below, many of which boast bonus features—from precious play areas to stocked farmers markets.

 Photo: Ben Garrison via flickr